Civil defense by country: Switzerland

 The Swiss Federal Office for Civil Protection (FOCP), under the Federal Department of Defence, Civil Protection and Sports, is responsible for the coordination of civil defense services.
 It operates the National Emergency Operations Center (NEOC) and the Spiez Laboratory, which is responsible for weapons of mass destruction research and protection.
 Switzerland built an extensive network of fallout shelters during the cold war, including the Sonnenberg Tunnel.
 The reference Nuclear War Survival Skills declared that, as of 1986, "Switzerland has the best civil defense system, one that already includes blast shelters for over 85 percent of all its citizens."
 As of 2006, there were about 300,000 shelters built in private residences, institutions and hospitals, as well as 5,100 public shelters for a total of 8.6 million places, a level of coverage equal to 114% of the population.
 Switzerland also has mandatory stockpiling of essential goods.

 Ukraine

 Formerly a munisterial level agency, today the State Emergency Service of Ukraine is part of Ministry of Internal Affairs.

 Before 2005, in Ukraine existed the Civil Defense Troops.

 United Kingdom

-The Civil Defence Corps was a civilian volunteer organization established in Great Britain in 1949 as the primary organization for civil defence work.
-It was disbanded in 1968.

-The unit has now been re-established.
-The Joint Civil Aid Corps – a voluntary Civil Defence (Emergency Support) organisation.

-Its concept is to provide opportunities to learn and train in skills to support communities and professional services during emergencies.

-There are three elements to the Joint Civil Aid Corps (JCAC):

-The Civil Aid Volunteer Corps (CAVC).